All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Abstract

 \section{Abstract}

-Recognizing the explosive increase in the use of DNN-based applications, several industrial companies developed a custom ASIC (e.g., Google TPU, IBM RaPiD, Intel NNP-I/NNP-T) and constructed a hyperscale cloud infrastructure with it.
-The ASIC performs operations of the inference or training process of DNN models which are requested by users.
-Since the DNN models have different data formats and types of operations, the ASIC needs to support diverse data formats and generality for the operations.
-However, the conventional ASICs do not fulfill these requirements.
-To overcome the limitations of it, we propose a flexible DNN accelerator called All-rounder.
-The accelerator is designed with an area-efficient multiplier supporting multiple precisions of integer and floating point datatypes.
-In addition, it constitutes a flexibly fusible and fissionable MAC array to support various types of DNN operations efficiently.
-We implemented the register transfer level (RTL) design using Verilog and synthesized it in 28nm CMOS technology.
-To examine practical effectiveness of our proposed designs, we designed two multiply units and three state-of-the-art DNN accelerators.
-We compare our multiplier with the multiply units and perform architectural evaluation on performance and energy efficiency with eight real-world DNN models.
-Furthermore, we compare benefits of the All-rounder accelerator to a high-end GPU card, i.e., NVIDIA GeForce RTX30390.
-The proposed All-rounder accelerator universally has speedup and high energy efficiency in various DNN benchmarks than the baselines.
+Recognizing the explosive increase in the use of AI-based applications, several industrial companies developed custom ASICs (e.g., Google TPU, IBM RaPiD, Intel NNP-I/NNP-T) and constructed a hyperscale cloud infrastructure with them.
+These ASICs perform operations of the inference or training process of AI models which are requested by users.
+Since the AI models have different data formats and types of operations, the ASICs need to support diverse data formats and various operation shapes.
+However, the previous ASIC solutions do not or less fulfill these requirements.
+To overcome these limitations, we first present an area-efficient multiplier, named all-in-one multiplier, that supports multiple bit-widths for both integer and floating point data types.
+Then, we build a MAC array equipped with these multipliers with multi-format support.
+In addition, the MAC array can be partitioned into multiple blocks that can be flexibly fused to support various DNN operation types.
+We evaluate the practical effectiveness of the proposed MAC array by making an accelerator out of it, named All-rounder.
+According to our evaluation, the proposed all-in-one multiplier occupies 1.49$\times$ smaller area compared to the baselines with dedicated multipliers for each data format.
+Then, we compare the performance and energy efficiency of the proposed All-rounder with three different accelerators showing consistent speedup and higher efficiency across various AI benchmarks from vision to LLM-based language tasks.